apr3vau/lw-plugins/README.md

 # LispWorks Plugins by April & May

 Here's the LispWorks Plugins created by April & May.
-All plugins are zero-dependency, tested under the LispWorks 8.0.1 Windows & Macintosh, safe for delivery, and have been used for a long time in my own.
+All plugins are zero-dependency (except sub-projects), tested under the LispWorks 8.0.1 Windows & Macintosh, safe for delivery, and have been used for a long time in my own.
 All the codes are licensed under [0BSD](https://spdx.org/licenses/0BSD.html)), allowing any kind of usage without any limitation.
 Feel free to include any part of them in your own product.

 Here we provide:

+- [NEW] Pure-Lisp SVG rendering with LispWorks Graphics Port ([lw-svg](./svg/))
 - [NEW] Terminal Utilities for LispWorks, includes a functional Unix PTY running with the Editor, and a stream that can cope with ANSI escape sequences ([term.lisp](./term.lisp))
 - [NEW] A docstring folding facility, similar with definition folding([docstring-folding.lisp](./docstring-folding.lisp))
 - [NEW] Side Tree, a project explorer alternative to [Treemacs](https://github.com/Alexander-Miller/treemacs) ([side-tree.lisp](./side-tree.lisp))